Paleoclimatology: Phanerozoic climate

-Major drivers for the preindustrial ages have been variations of the Sun, volcanic ashes and exhalations, relative movements of the Earth towards the Sun, and tectonically induced effects as for major sea currents, watersheds, and ocean oscillations.
+Major drivers of the preindustrial ages have been variations of the Sun, volcanic ashes and exhalations, relative movements of the Earth towards the Sun, and tectonically induced effects such as major sea currents, watersheds, and ocean oscillations.
 In the early Phanerozoic, increased atmospheric carbon dioxide concentrations have been linked to driving or amplifying increased global temperatures.
 Royer et al. 2004 found a climate sensitivity for the rest of the Phanerozoic which was calculated to be similar to today's modern range of values.

 The difference in global mean temperatures between a fully glacial Earth and an ice-free Earth is estimated at 10 °C, though far larger changes would be observed at high latitudes and smaller ones at low latitudes.
 One requirement for the development of large-scale ice sheets seems to be the arrangement of continental land masses at or near the poles.
 The constant rearrangement of continents by plate tectonics can also shape long-term climate evolution.
 However, the presence or absence of land masses at the poles is not sufficient to guarantee glaciations or exclude polar ice caps.
 Evidence exists of past warm periods in Earth's climate when polar land masses similar to Antarctica were home to deciduous forests rather than ice sheets.

 The relatively warm local minimum between Jurassic and Cretaceous goes along with an increase of subduction and mid-ocean ridge volcanism due to the breakup of the Pangea supercontinent.

 Superimposed on the long-term evolution between hot and cold climates have been many short-term fluctuations in climate similar to, and sometimes more severe than, the varying glacial and interglacial states of the present ice age.
 Some of the most severe fluctuations, such as the Paleocene-Eocene Thermal Maximum, may be related to rapid climate changes due to sudden collapses of natural methane clathrate reservoirs in the oceans.

-A similar, single event of induced severe climate change after a meteorite impact has been proposed as reason for the Cretaceous–Paleogene extinction event.
-Other major thresholds are the Permian-Triassic, and Ordovician-Silurian extinction events with various reasons suggested.
+A similar, single event of induced severe climate change after a meteorite impact has been proposed as a reason for the Cretaceous–Paleogene extinction event.
+Other major thresholds include the Permian-Triassic and Ordovician-Silurian extinction events with various reasons suggested.